 - Children’s ability to communicate information effectively is influenced by the same factors in bilingual and monolingual children.
 In 5- to 7-year olds, the ability to take the perspective of the listener into account is modulated by modality and by their inhibition abilities: at that age, children are generally not able to adapt to the fact that their interlocutor is not able to see what they can see, but those with better inhibition skills are able to take into account the information previously shared verbally with their interlocutor.
 English proficiency was also a strong predictor of performance in our tasks, which put some bilingual children at a disadvantage.
-See Serratrice, L. and De Cat, C. (under review).
+See Serratrice, L. and De Cat, C. (2019).
 Individual Differences in the Production of Referential Expressions: The Effect of Language Proficiency, Language exposure and Executive Function in Bilingual and Monolingual Children.
 Bilingualism: Language and Cognition.